DongwooJeong/sql-study/README.md

 ### 8-2.
 Connecting Python with MySQL
 * **pymysql** library enables database interoperation program
-    - Advantage: Users don't need to learn SQL to use databse
+    - *Advantage*: Users don't need to learn SQL to use databse
 * How to enter data in Python IDLE

-    0. Create database in MySQL
+    0. Create database in MySQL<br>
         ```SQL
         DROP DATABASE IF EXISTS soloDB;
         CREATE DATABASE soloDB;